 With locations in Hamburg and Orchard Park, we are easily accessible to most communities south of Buffalo and are 20 minutes or less away from West Seneca, East Aurora, Angola, Blasdell, Eden, Lakeview, Derby, Elma, North Collins, Silvercreek, Boston and Springville.

-Typical insurance coverage and out of pocket cost for low-dose CT lung cancer screening you should consider include:
+Typical insurance coverage and out of pocket cost for Low-Dose CT lung cancer screening you should consider include:

+Most insurances, including Medicare Part B, cover Low-Dose computed tomography (LDCT) scans once each year for those who fall within the recommended screening guidelines.
 If you have questions regarding your insurance coverage for a lung cancer screening, or another service we provide, please see our Billing & Insurance Info.
 You can also call the customer service number on your insurance card and talk directly with a representative there.

-Before your low-dose CT lung cancer screening appointment, you should know:
+Before your Low-Dose CT lung cancer screening appointment, you should know:

 When you arrive for your lung cancer screening, it’s essential that you have your script with you.
 If you don’t have your script, please call the provider who ordered your imaging to ensure that one can be faxed to our office for your appointment.

-Low-dose CT lung cancer screenings do not require any injections or dyes, nothing needs to be swallowed orally, and no fasting is necessary.
+Low-Dose CT lung cancer screenings do not require any injections or dyes, nothing needs to be swallowed orally, and no fasting is necessary.
 In fact, the majority of patients can remain in their own clothes; however, metal, including those found in undergarments from the waist up, will need to be removed.